bunchbox/javascript-sdk/README.md

 ### Prerequisites

-The SDK currently supports all versions of Node from Node v7 onwards.
+The SDK currently supports all versions of Node.js from v7 onwards.

 ### Installing